for-ai/aya_rm_multilingual/README.md

-# Expedition Aya: Reward Model Multilingual
+# M-RewardBench: Evaluating Reward Models in Multilingual Settings

-In this project, we evaluate reward models on their multilingual capabilities.
+This repository contains the source code for M-RewardBench, a benchmark and toolkit for evaluating reward models in multilingual settings.
 We translated [RewardBench](https://huggingface.co/datasets/allenai/reward-bench) into 23 diverse languages and evaluated several open-source and multilingual LLMs on their chat, safety, and reasoning capabilities.
-This project is part of [Cohere for AI's Expedition Aya 2024](https://sites.google.com/cohere.com/expedition-aya/home), a 6-week open build challenge.
+This project was part of [Cohere for AI's Expedition Aya 2024](https://sites.google.com/cohere.com/expedition-aya/home), a 6-week open build challenge.

 <p align="center">
 <b><a href="https://huggingface.co/datasets/aya-rm-multilingual/multilingual-reward-bench">🤗 Dataset</a></b>